Singhriddhi075/Hackerrank-question/README.md

 # Hackerrank-question
-some intresting code of hackerrank question
+Some intresting code of hackerrank
-#started from hackerrank 30 days of code
+#From hackerrank 30 days of code